 Dandruff affects nearly half of the adult population, making it one of the most common skin disorders.

 Dandruff is a scalp problem that most people are familiar with.
-It is essentially accelerated shedding of the scalp skin, which results in white flakes being visible on the head and the shoulders.
-Flaking is a normal and natural process and occurs in everyone as dead skin cells rise to the surface of the skin.
+It is accelerated shedding of the scalp skin, which results in white flakes being visible on the head and the shoulders.
+Flaking is part of a natural process and occurs in everyone as dead skin cells rise to the skin’s surface.
 In dandruff, inflammation causes accelerated flaking.
-This causes the flakes to clump together, forming larger visible pieces.
+Shedding causes the flakes to clump together, forming larger visible pieces.
 Itching is often but not always associated with dandruff.
-Dandruff can be chronic or temporary, and are influenced by a variety of factors like seasonal changes, conditions like eczema, presence of fungal infection, and hormonal changes.
+Dandruff can be chronic or temporary and is influenced by various factors like seasonal changes, conditions like eczema, the presence of fungal infection, and hormonal changes.

 - Avoid excessive showering, especially with hot water.
-Showering once or twice a day should be sufficient, and use lukewarm water so that the skin is not irritated.
+Showering once or twice a day should be sufficient, and use lukewarm water to avoid irritating the skin.

 - Wearing white clothes can help to camouflage the flakes.

 - Dandruff is a build-up of dead skin cells on the scalp, which clump together, making them visible.
 Shampooing daily will help mitigate the build-up of dead skin that characterizes dandruff.